nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/The Rise of Baby Panda.md

 	- I had to put baby panda on a bamboo tree on a rainy day for 5 hours so that everyone can have a good time including aanya.
 5. I talked to Anne about it.
 I wanted to know if I was doing too much of this imaginary friend thing.
 She said "as long as she knows how to put the baby animals aside & has a sense of boundary, it's alright".
 She also mentioned that, kids know that it is not real, but because it gives them a secure feeling in a world that can get overwhleming, they subconsciously hang on to it. ^64cc0a
 	- She also mentioned a movie called "Harvey" (1950s), which I have added to my watchlist.

+##### Similar thoughts
+This reminds me of the pets thing in gamification system that conrad designed & also [[#^6zzogg|religion]].

-6. If you are religious & are not comfortable with criticism/jokes about religion, please don't read ahead ^6zzogg
+If you are religious & are not comfortable with criticism/jokes about religion, please don't read ahead ^6zzogg
 	- Out of 7 billion people in this world, a big majority is religious, they all have imaginary friends till they die.
 Some of them have multiple friends.
 Almost all of them get offended by anything critical of their friend & yet they laugh when a 4-6 year old kid does that.
 How pathetic!

-##### Similar thoughts
-This reminds me of the pets thing in gamification system that conrad designed & also [[#^6zzogg|religion]] about which I might wanna talk about more, but some other time.

 I learned that if kids are exposed to anything in a good story format, they can not only learn from that but derive a good sense of entertainment from something most adults find silly.
 They are basically moulds & if given the right direction, the results can be astounding.